Pil3q/Cutting-edge-planner/README.md

 }

 ```

-Run the program from the repo directory with
+As a final step, run the program from the repo directory with
 ```bash
 python how_to_cut.py
 ```